 House auxiliary and chassis batteries should be fully charged prior to dry camping.
 When disconnected from 120-volt shore or generator power (i.e., while dry camping or tailgating) all electrically operated appliances and accessories must be used sparingly.
-Typically, a deep cycle battery has an amp-hour rating of 75-100 amps.

 During this period these appliances and accessories are being powered by the house auxiliary batteries directly, and/or indirectly through the inverter/charger.

-If excessive amounts of power are drawn from the house auxiliary batteries, they will become deeply discharged.
+If excessive amounts of power are drawn from the house auxiliary batteries, either as small applied loads over an extended period of time or as high applied loads for a short period of time, they will become deeply discharged.
 Permanent battery damage will occur after repeated deep discharge cycles.